querqueq/sese-xp3-ws2017/docs/projectmanagement.md

 * Assigned to sprints ([Github's Milestones][milestones]) and then split up into specific tasks ([GitHub Issues][issues]).
 * User stories in the backlog are project cards.
 * As soon as a user story is being planned, it must be converted to an issue.
+* Are the main tasks for themself.
+An implementation includes the whole vertical implementation from database to ui.
+* Preliminary general tasks to a user story can be defined. (e.g. [Templating Engine](https://github.com/sese-xp3-ws2017/sese-xp3-ws2017/issues/3))

 ## Tasks